7 Best Nerf Sniper Rifles (2025 Guide)

 Nerf Ultra Pharaoh Sniper

-Officially released in October 2020, the Nerf Utra Pharaoh is a magazine-fed, bolt-action, single-fire sniper blaster in the Ultra line of blasters.
+Released in October 2020, the Ultra Pharaoh is a magazine-fed, bolt-action, single-fire sniper blaster in the Ultra line.

 Check Price